RufusDrew/RufusDrew/README.md

 - 🔭 I’m currently working on JavaScript
 - 🌱 I’m currently learning Flutter
 - 👯 I’m looking to collaborate on JavaScript OpenSource Projects
-- 🤔 I’m looking for help with a vue3 Blog Website
+- 🤔 I’m looking for help on a vue3 Tech.
 - 💬 Ask me about related to web dev stuff
 - 📫 How to reach me: Gmail: rufusdrew3@gmail.com
 - 😄 Pronouns: nothing....